jghauser/kitty-runner.nvim/README.md

 # kitty-runner.nvim

 A neovim plugin written in lua that allows you to easily send lines from the current buffer to another kitty terminal.
 I use it mostly as a poor man's REPL, e.g. I start ipython in the kitty terminal and send buffer lines to it.

 This plugin is inspired by and heavily borrows from [vim-kitty-runner](https://github.com/LkeMitchll/vim-kitty-runner).
-It was mostly created in an attempt to learn some lua and in a somewhat pointless effort to lua-ify my neovim setup.
-It's very much WIP though it's held up reasonably well in my own use.

-It currently (attempts) to do the following:
+The plugin implements the following:

 - When first running `:KittySendLines` or `:KittyRunCommand`, a new kitty terminal is spawned (the 'runner').
 - Further invocations of these commands do the following